-Our sister clinic in Logan has a PUVA therapy machine which you can receive a referral to use.
+Our sister clinic in Logan Central has a Narrowband UVB (NUVB) therapy machine which you can receive a referral to use.

 The most common diagnosis for UV light therapy is Psoriasis, although there are other skin conditions that respond well to light therapy.